thephpleague/csv/README.md

 Inserting data into the CSV
 -------

-To insert new data into a CSV use the following methods on a `Bakame\Csv\Writer` object:
+To create or update a CSV use the following specific `Bakame\Csv\Writer` methods.

 #### insertOne